symfony/symfony-docs/components/serializer.rst

 ~~~~~~~~~~~~~~~

 The context param is an array of additional options for the XmlEncoder.

-It must be defined in the call of XmlEncoder encode() method :
+It must be defined while calling the XmlEncoder encode() method :

 	$xmlEncoder->encode($array, 'xml', $context);

 **Available params :**

 ``xml_format_output``
-If setted to true, format the output XML with line break and indentation
+If set to true, format the output XML with line break and indentation

 ``xml_version``
 Change the XML version attribute